 Money Follows the Person (MFP)

 The Money Follows the Person (MFP) Rebalancing Demonstration Grant helps states rebalance their Medicaid long-term care systems.
-Over 35,000 people with chronic conditions and disabilities have transitioned from institutions back into the community through MFP programs as of June 2013, according to the semi-annual report released December 30, 2013.
+Over 40,500 people with chronic conditions and disabilities have transitioned from institutions back into the community through MFP programs as of December 2013.
 The Affordable Care Act of 2010 strengthened and expanded the MFP program allowing more states to apply.
 With Florida recently withdrawing from the program, there are currently forty-four states and the District of Columbia participating in the demonstration.

 MFP Program Goals